CorniiDog/WhoopLibVEXCode/docs/CreatingDrivetrainObject/README.md

     to_meters(5),    // Pure Pursuit look ahead distance, in meters 8.0,             // Pure pursuit forward max motor voltage (0.0, 12.0]
     12.0,            // Pure pursuit turning max motor voltage (0.0, 12.0]
-    to_meters(1.25), // Settle Distance.
+    50.0,            // The maximum voltage acceleration in voltage/second^2 of speeding up, as a slew rate to_meters(1.25), // Settle Distance.
 Exits when within this distance of target, in meters to_rad(1),       // Settle Rotation.
 Exits when within this rotation of target, in radians 0.4,             // Minimum time to be considered settled, in seconds